Recurring thrush: Causes, treatment, and prevention

 Antifungal treatments

-Oral fluconazole (single or multiple doses) or vaginal creams and pessaries are commonly used to eliminate the infection.
+Oral antifungal medication (single or multiple doses) or vaginal creams and pessaries are commonly used to clear the infection.

 Long-term suppressive therapy